 Yes!
 We offer two streams of support:

 1. Wāhine Connect JOURNEY This is for women who are seeking a one-on-one relationship with a mentor.
-You will be supported for around 6-months to help you and your mentor connect, and focus on a number of specific issues, concerns or questions.
+You will be supported for around 6 months to help you and your mentor connect, and to focus on a number of specific issues, concerns or questions.
 You can meet in person or virtually.
-As with all mentoring relationships, the mentee is the driver, and is responsible for making contact with the mentor, and organising and driving the agenda and meetings.
+As with all mentoring relationships, the mentee is the driver, and is responsible for making contact with the mentor, and organising and driving the meetings.
 You will have resources and regular email support from us.
 Please note - this is not a collegial relationship for the purposes of a professional body.

 2. Wāhine Connect JUMP This is for women who want jump in to a ready-made network.
 It is designed to assist women at a decision-point in their careers or personal lives (e.g. considering changing specialties or direction, family planning, negotiating a contract), and is likely to consist of 1 meeting or phone call with 1 - 3 mentors, acting as ‘key informants’ (i.e. with personal experience with this issue, or knowledge by way of position).

 7. I would love to be a mentor but how much time is involved?
 Is there an option for people with limited time?

 On the registration form, you can select the mentoring stream(s) you are willing to participate in.
 The JUMP stream is perfect if you can’t take on a longer-term relationship at present.